How to Use GPT-5.2 for Video Translation [2026 Guide]

 Tone"Keep the tone informal and witty." / "Professional and reassuring."

-Audience"Aimed at B2B decision-makers." / "Teen-friendly, avoid jargon."
+Audience"Aimed at B2B decision-makers in the finance industry." / "Teen-friendly, avoid technical jargon."

 Cost and Credits: What to Expect